Roscoe Arbuckle: Third trial

-By the time of Arbuckle's third trial, his films had been banned, and newspapers had been filled for the past seven months with stories of Hollywood orgies, murder, and sexual perversion.
-Delmont was touring the country giving one-woman shows as, "The woman who signed the murder charge against Arbuckle", and lecturing on the evils of Hollywood.
+By the time of Arbuckle's third trial, his films had been banned and newspapers had been filled for the past seven months with stories of Hollywood orgies, murder and sexual perversion.
+Delmont was touring the country performing one-woman shows based on her involvement with the case and lecturing on the evils of Hollywood.

-The third trial began March 13, 1922, and this time the defense took no chances.
-McNab took an aggressive defense, completely tearing apart the prosecution's case with long and aggressive examination and cross-examination of each witness.
-McNab also managed to get in still more evidence about Rappe's lurid past and medical history.
-Another hole in the prosecution's case was opened because Prevon, a key witness, was out of the country after fleeing police custody and unable to testify.
-As in the first trial, Arbuckle testified as the final witness and again maintained his denials in his heartfelt testimony about his version of the events at the party.
-Buster Keaton is said to have been in the courtroom and provided important evidence to prove Arbuckle's innocence; Delmont was involved in prostitution, extortion, and blackmail.
-During closing statements, McNab reviewed how flawed the case was against Arbuckle from the very start and how Brady fell for the outlandish charges of Delmont, whom McNab described as "the complaining witness who never witnessed".
-The jury began deliberations April 12 and took only six minutes to return with a unanimous not-guilty verdict; five of those minutes were spent writing a formal statement of apology to Arbuckle for putting him through the ordeal, a dramatic move in American justice.
-The jury statement as read by the jury foreman stated:
+The third trial began on March 13, 1922, and McNab took a forceful approach, attacking the prosecution's case with long and aggressive examination and cross-examination of each witness.
+McNab also introduced more evidence about Rappe's lurid past and medical history.
+The prosecution's case was weakened because Prevon, a key witness, was out of the country after fleeing police custody and unable to testify.
+As in the first trial, Arbuckle testified as the final witness and maintained his denial of any wrongdoing.
+During closing statements, McNab reviewed the flaws in the case and attacked Brady for believing Delmont's outlandish charges, a woman whom McNab described as "the complaining witness who never witnessed."
+The jury began deliberations April 12 and took only six minutes to return with a unanimous not-guilty verdict.
+Five of those minutes were spent writing a formal statement of apology to Arbuckle for subjecting him to the ordeal, a dramatic and unusual gesture.
+The jury statement read:

-After the reading of the apology statement, the jury foreman personally handed the statement to Arbuckle, who kept it as a treasured memento for the rest of his life.
-Then, one by one, the 12-person jury plus the two jury alternates walked up to Arbuckle's defense table, where they shook his hand and/or embraced and personally apologized to him.
-The entire jury proudly posed with Arbuckle for photographers after the verdict and apology.